*OSSLI will be held in-person in 2023*

 For UO students, the process for borrowing is the same as during the regular school year.

 For non-UO students, you will need to contact your home institution’s financial aid office.
 They will prepare a “consortium agreement” between your home school and the University of Oregon that allows for the transfer of funds.

 A laptop, clothes, and a pair of sneakers is all you’ll need.
 Business cards are a plus, given the many networking opportunities that we provide.
 Also, depending on your housing plans, you may need to bring bed linens and a shower curtain.
-For more personalized advice, contact Institute Director Robert Illig so he can put you in touch with a recent alum who can tell you what they brought.

 No. All you need to live, study and enjoy yourself is located within a few blocks of our recommended housing options.